 How Do I Pick An RV Then?

-This will be based on what I (after 5 years of full-time experience on the road) believe to be the most important full-time factors (Including input from Marshall and full-time friends, too).
+This will be based on what I (after 5 years of full-time experience on the road) believe to be the most important full-time factors (Including input from Marshall and full-time friends).
 No matter what your final decision is, it will be made with compromises.

-You have to figure out what's best for YOU.
+You have to figure out what's best for your own personal needs and camping style.
 Here you will learn to understand which aspects of your RV lifestyle are the most important features to consider.